jayavanth18/vitap-study-materials/README.md

 ## Contributions 🤝
 If you have valuable resources to share, feel free to reach out via email.

 I discovered most of these files in various random groups.
-If you'd like any of your own PDFs to be removed, contact me at jayavanth18@gmail.com.
+If you'd like any of your own PDFs to be removed, contact me.